 Hate crimes against Muslims skyrocketed immediately after the 9/11 attacks, rising 1,617% from 2000 to 2001, according to the FBI.
-The severe spike marked the highest numbers of hate crimes against the Muslim community in United States history.
+That severe spike marked the highest numbers of hate crimes against the Muslim community in United States history.

-As a kid, I always felt that I had to be significantly more vocal about my sympathies for victims of 9/11 just because I, too, am brown.
+As a kid, I always felt that I had to be significantly more vocal about my sympathies for victims of 9/11 just because I too, am brown.
 I didn’t want any of my peers making comments saying I was a terrorist and I felt a great amount of shame in the fact that I often feared people would think I was Muslim.

 What I had yet to learn is that there is nothing shameful about being Muslim.